 The fireworks usually happen at night.
 I cannot indeed imagine capturing fireworks during daylight.

-I would be talking about the pictures taken with DSLR.
+I will be talking about the pictures taken with a DSLR.

 During the night, the camera needs enough light to shoot the subject.

-That light comes from either balancing the exposure triangle or utilizing an external flash.
+That light comes from balancing the exposure triangle or utilizing an external flash.

 The effectiveness of external flash becomes null here because you don’t want the surroundings to light up collectively.
 However, editing is a different ball game.

-You should not increase the ISO as it will make the picture grainy in the end.
+It would help if you did not increase the ISO, making the picture grainy.
 Hence that too is canceled.
-You will keep the ISO as low as possible.
+Instead, you will keep the ISO as low as possible.

 Aperture controls depth, and it just won’t be enough to get the light needed to get admirable-looking firework photos.